 We all work in different ways, and one strategy that works for your colleague or friend may not work for you.
 If you’ve tried certain time management techniques and they don’t seem to work in your favor, learn to be flexible and change your schedule.

 Let’s say waking up at 6:30 am and starting the day by checking emails end up wasting most of your morning hours.
 In this case, consider shifting the task of reading emails to the afternoon or evenings.
-The point is to find a schedule that suits you perfectly.
-This will ensure that you always have enough time to accomplish most of your daily or weekly tasks.
+The point is to find a schedule that suits you perfectly, so that you always have enough time to accomplish most of your daily or weekly urgent tasks.

 12. Just Say “No”